How do I become a seasonal worker?

 seasonal workers can be paid in two different ways:

 Being paid hourly means you will be paid an agreed amount by the hour.

 Being paid piece rate means you will be paid for the amount picked, packed, pruned or made.

-Please ensure that you read your letter of offer carefully and understand what type of pay you are agreeing to before coming to Australia.
+Please ensure that you read your Offer of Employment carefully and understand what type of pay you are agreeing to before coming to Australia.